Electoral district of Buranda

 Buranda was a Legislative Assembly electorate in the state of Queensland, Australia.

 History

 Buranda was created by the 1910 Electoral Districts Act, taking effect at the 1912 elections.
-It consisted broadly of the south-west corner of the former Electoral district of Bulimba.
-It was located south-east of Brisbane.
+It consisted broadly of the south-west corner of the former Electoral district of Bulimba and was located south-east of Brisbane.
 It was abolished in the 1959 redistribution (taking effect at the 1960 elections), being incorporated into the newly created Electoral district of Greenslopes.

 Members

 The following people were elected in the seat of Buranda: